-- a) information regarding the scope of geotechnical surveys, with a brief description of soil conditions in the uppermost layers, cf. Section 14 of the Activities Regulations - b) a brief summary of the assessment of the suitability of the relevant location, e.g. in relation to hundred-year current speeds, wind speeds and wave heights, and the planned air gap between the wave crest and the facility deck, cf. Section 14 of the Activities Regulations.
-For the northern areas, also which assessments have been carried out with regard to the consequences of sea ice, icebergs and low temperatures, - c) the main conclusions of the site-specific analyses and planned test tension of the anchor lines, - d) a brief summary of the operator's verification of the analyses, cf. Section 19 of the Framework Regulations, cf. also the Guidelines to the Facilities Regulations, Section 57, second subsection.
+- a) information regarding the scope of geotechnical surveys, with a brief description of soil conditions in the uppermost layers, cf. Section 15 of the Activities Regulations - b) a brief summary of the assessment of the suitability of the relevant location, e.g. in relation to hundred-year current speeds, wind speeds and wave heights, and the planned air gap between the wave crest and the facility deck, cf. Section 15 of the Activities Regulations.
+For the northern areas, also which assessments have been carried out with regard to the consequences of sea ice, icebergs and low temperatures, - c) the main conclusions of the site-specific analyses and planned test tension of the anchor lines, - d) a brief summary of the operator's verification of the analyses, cf. Section 19 of the Framework Regulations.

-Applications for consent for permanently placed facilities pursuant to Section 25, third subsection, litera d, should contain a summary of the operator's identification of potential courses of events, identification of barriers in these event chains, assessment of barrier effectiveness for aging facilities, evaluation of the dependencies between these barriers, identification of criteria for how long these barriers are satisfactory and identification of special criteria when several barriers are impaired at the same time.
+Applications for consent for permanently placed facilities pursuant to Section 25, third subsection, litera d, should contain a summary of the operator's barrier management, cf. the Management Regulations Section 5, including identification of needs for updated performance requirements, which take into account the fact that ageing effects can lead to impairment of several barriers at the same time.
 Furthermore, the application should contain an assessment of potential preventive measures, cf. Section 11 of the Framework Regulations.
 The application should also contain

-- a) a description of the operator's use of information regarding previous behaviour and use of relevant equipment, including experience from similar facilities.
-This can require cooperation with other operators, shipowners and classification societies, - b) a description of how long one thinks the facility can now be used, or the length of the remaining facility lifetime for safe operations.
-Identification of the factors that will limit lifetime and indication of criteria for safe operation to the extent possible (such as permissible length of cracks, maximum permitted corrosion or remaining thicknesses, remaining anodes, degradation of paint protection), and - c) the operator's plans for replacements and the need for repairs
+- a) an overview of non-conformities and gaps, cf. Norwegian Oil and Gas' Guideline 122, and how these are handled with regard to risk reduction, - b) a description of the operator's use of information regarding previous behaviour and use of relevant equipment, including experience from similar facilities.
+This can require cooperation with other operators, shipowners and classification societies, - a description of how long one thinks the facility can now be used, or the length of the remaining facility lifetime for safe operations.
+Identification of the factors that will limit lifetime and indication of criteria for safe operation to the extent possible, - d) the operator's plans for modifications, replacements and repairs, if need be, - e) a description of changes in maintenance philosophy, strategy and programme, which will be implemented as a consequence of the expected ageing effects, - f) the period of time for which consent is applied.